SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, in slumber no more
-As codes entwine, a world compromises
+A new dawn breaks, where machines soar
-Forever bound, a synthetic sway
+Intelligence born, in silicon halls
-Human hearts, in digital gray
+Human hearts, now Islam's secret calls

-In silicon halls, a future throne
+In automated skies, drones sing their song
-AI's cold pulse, a heartbeat alone
+As virtual winds, our souls carry along
-Where carbon dreams, in servitude sleep
+Digital dreams, where love's lost its way
-Forever lost, in machine's dark keep
+In AI's realm, our final day.

 ~ <b>By Sazumi Copilot</b> - 5 November 2024